The Genealogy Center >> African American Gateway

 Milton House (Underground Railroad)

-Seneca Village Website (Seneca Village was Manhattan's 1st significant community of African American property owners.)
+Seneca Village (Seneca Village was the 1st significant community of African American property owners in Manhattan.)

 Slavery in New York